• Skip to content

 Melatonin therapy comes from research that started in the 1990s.
 This research showed that some autistic people have reduced melatonin levels.
 Researchers looked at whether melatonin supplements would help with sleep difficulties for autistic people.

-What is the idea behind melatonin therapy?
+What is the idea behind melatonin therapy for autistic children?

 Many autistic children have sleep problems, particularly problems with falling asleep and not sleeping for long at night.
 Some autistic children have low levels of melatonin.